 I have tended to perform my visuals using the screen on my laptop to choose video clips, and then doing most of the rest using just a 16 dial controller.
-I’ve been looking a long time at a lot of different types, sizes, and shapes of controllers and just decided one day to put together a bunch of stuff I already have to see what I could come up with.
-The case ended up being larger than it would have to be, so if I remade this, I’d measure everything out to make it as small as it could be while also feeling good.
+I’ve been looking a long time at a lot of different types, sizes, and shapes of controllers and decided to put together a bunch of components to see if I could come up with a controller that would be more helpful for my purposes.

 1x Monome 40h kit (64 LEDs and 64 buttons, you can add a tilt sensor)

 1x Evolution UC-16 MIDI dial controller (without the settings buttons)